 Sainte-Anne has developed an international reputation as a leader in French and French immersion studies after serving Nova Scotia’s Acadian and francophone population for more than a century.
 Today, it educates students from across Canada and around the world.
 French is the ofﬁcial language of instruction, but Sainte-Anne also works to instill bilingualism, which helps its students stand out among other Canadian university graduates.
-“Because they’re bilingual, our rate of employment is very high—over 90 per cent,” says president Allister Surette.
+“Because they’re bilingual, our rate of employment is very high—over 90 per cent,” says rector Allister Surette.
 As for graduates of the bachelor of education or the co-op bachelor of business programs, they can return to Sainte-Anne for tuition-free study if they have not found relevant work within four months of graduation.
 Sainte-Anne has five campuses throughout Nova Scotia, and the main campus in Church Point (Pointe-de-l’Église) is located in the heart of the francophone region of Clare, near the scenic shoreline of St. Mary’s Bay.
 A network of hiking trails runs through the woods and along the seashore.
-The Church Point campus even has its own lighthouse.
 Students can choose accommodation from among 10 residences, each with its own style and traditions.
 Meanwhile, with a biomass furnace, two 50 kW wind turbines, 118 solar panels, and a free electric vehicle charging station, Sainte-Anne claims to be the greenest campus in Canada.

 • Science (biology major): The three-year program gives students a wide-ranging knowledge of biology, integrating real-world experience through partnerships with industry, so graduates can hit the job market sooner rather than later.
 Grads can pursue careers in biomedicine, biotechnology, pharmacology and the environment.

 • Education: This program offers specialties in high-school teaching, and in French as a first and second language—a field in strong demand.